hylal/Woocommerce/README.md

 woocommerce-ipaymu-gateway
 ==========================

-Indonesia Payment Gateway (iPaymu) for WooCommerce Wordpress
+Indonesia Payment Gateway (iPaymu) for WooCommerce

+For more information please check it here http://shop.masedi.net/shop/woocommerce-extension-ipaymu-payment-gateway/